Why is cybersecurity so important?

-Cybersecurity 101: Use Unique, Complex Passwords for Each Site
+Cybersecurity 101: Use Complex Passwords

 Also, please don’t use “password” as your password!
-Passwords should be a random string of alpha-numeric characters and symbols, such as b0R@m3ir or !@$#!@K$223.
+Passwords should be a random string of alphanumeric characters and symbols, such as b0R@m3ir or !@$#!@K$223.

 Basically, your password needs to be something someone could never guess.

 Two common managers are LastPass and Dashlane.
-Both of these password managers run on the “freemium” business model – offering a free base service as well as an upgraded paid version.
+Both of these password managers run on the “freemium” business model – offering a free base service and an upgraded paid version.
 For most people, the free version works just fine.

 Use Anti-Virus Software

 Popular consumer expert Clark Howard suggests a variety of free anti-virus programs on his website.
 Like the password apps, many anti-virus offerings run on the “freemium model.”

-Keep Software Updated
+Keep Your Software Updated